Thursday, January 22, 2015

 Works Cited

-McDaniel, Doris Anna.
-Analysis of the Missa Luba.
+McDaniel, Doria Anna.
+Analysis of the Miss Luba.
 TS.
 Eastman

 School of Music of the University of Rochester.
 8 Jan.
 1973.